nivyavarghez/nivyavarghez/README.md

 ## About Me

 Hi!
-I'm Nivya, an aspiring software engineer who’s just getting started at **EY GDS**!
+I'm Nivya Varghese, an aspiring software engineer who’s just getting started at **EY GDS**!
 I’m a blend of curiosity, creativity, and ambition—passionate about both technology and the little artistic joys of life.
 I believe in learning with depth, staying true to myself, and finding meaning in every small detail.

 ---